Temperature-composition diagrams for ideal and non-ideal solutions

 Main content page

-Rodrigues’ formula of the Legendre Polynomials
+Rodrigues’ formula for the Laguerre polynomials

 It is given by